lsyoyo/emacs-pgtk-nativecomp-overlay/README.md

 # Notice:

 As of [this commit](https://github.com/nix-community/emacs-overlay/commit/4629eb4142029522703cd8ee3247397ae038d047) emacsPgtk + native-comp is now part of the [nix-community emacs-overlay](https://github.com/nix-community/emacs-overlay).
-I will maintain this overlay for the sole purpose of providing builds for pgtk + nativecomp for linux, and nativecomp for mac until such builds are available from the nix-community hydra.
+I will maintain this overlay for the sole purpose of providing builds for nativecomp for mac until such builds are available from the nix-community hydra.

 # To get nix and set up the binary cache